jallanxjallan/onemanairforce/adaptation/synopsis/julia_rides_a_harley.md

 ---
 Cameron and Julia are hunched over a reading table, Julia translating Dutch-language headlines.
 Julia tells Cameron they she must leave, as she is meeting friends at the Hotel Borobudur.
-Cameron says the he also has a date for drinks with a buddy at that hotel, and offers her a ride.
+Cameron says that he also has a date for drinks with a buddy at that hotel, and offers her a ride.
 She accepts, and is nonplussed when he takes her to an army surplus Harley Davidson motorcycle in the parking lot.
 During the thrilling